brendoncarroll/go-p2p/README.md

 A default client and server implementation are provided.

 ### S is for Swarm
-- **UDP Swarm**
-An insecure swarm, included mainly as a building block.

-- **SSH Swarm**
+- **Aggregating Swarm**
-A secure swarm supporting `Asks` built on the SSH protocol (TCP based).
+A higher order swarm which increases the MTU of an underlying swarm by breaking apart messages, and aggregating them on the other side.

-- **QUIC Swarm**
+- **In-Memory Swarm**
-A secure swarm supporting `Asks` built on the QUIC protocol (UDP based).
+A swarm which transfers data to other swarms in memory.
+Useful for testing.

 - **Multi Swarm**
-Aggregates messages from multiple transport swarms.
 Creates a multiplexed addressed space using names given to each subswarm.
 Applications can use this to "future-proof" their transport layer.

-- **In-Memory Swarm**
-A swarm which transfers data to other swarms in memory.
-Useful for testing.

-- **NAT Swarm**
-Creates and manages NAT mappings for addresses behind a IPv4 router using NAT.
-Applies the mappings to values returned from `LocalAddr`

-- **Peer Swarm**
-A swarm that uses PeerIDs as addresses.
-It requires an underlying swarm, and a function that maps PeerIDs to addresses.

 - **Noise Swarm**
 A secure higher order swarm.
 It secures messages using the Noise Protocol Framework's NN handshake.
 It can run on top of any other swarm.

-Routers for distributed routing protocols like CJDNS, or Yggdrasil would be next on the wishlist.
+- **Peer Swarm**
+A swarm that uses PeerIDs as addresses.
+It requires an underlying swarm, and a function that maps PeerIDs to addresses.

+- **QUIC Swarm**
+A secure swarm supporting `Asks` built on the QUIC protocol (UDP based).

+- **SSH Swarm**
+A secure swarm supporting `Asks` built on the SSH protocol (TCP based).

+- **UDP Swarm**
+An insecure swarm, included mainly as a building block.

+- **UPnP Swarm**
+Creates and manages NAT mappings for addresses behind a IPv4 with a NAT table, using UPnP.
+Applies the mappings to values returned from `LocalAddr`

 The `swarmutil` package contains utilities for writing `Swarms` and a test suite to make sure it exhibits all the behaviors expected.